John L. Gronski

 John L. Gronski (b.
 1956) is a retired United States Army officer.
 A veteran of the Iraq War, he served from 1978 to 2019 and attained the rank of major general.
 His decorations included two awards of the Army Distinguished Service Medal, two awards of the Legion of Merit, and the Bronze Star Medal.

 A native of Scranton, Pennsylvania, Gronski was raised and educated in nearby Moosic, and graduated from Riverside Junior/High School in Taylor in 1974.
 He then attended the University of Scranton, from which he graduated in 1978.
 While in college, he also completed the school's Army Reserve Officers' Training Corps program and received his commission as a second lieutenant.
 After initial service at Fort Benning, Georgia and Fort Lewis, Washington, he returned to Pennsylvania.
 Gronski worked as a manager and executive for his family's automobile sales and service business and worked as a corporate consultant.

 Gronski continued his military service with the Pennsylvania Army National Guard and became qualified in the Infantry Branch; in addition to the Infantry Officer Advanced Course, he completed the Airborne course, Ranger School, the United States Army Command and General Staff College and United States Army War College.
 In addition, he completed a Master of Business Administration degree at Pennsylvania State University.

 As he advanced through the ranks, Gronski's command assignments included: Company A, 2nd Battalion, 109th Infantry Regiment; 1st Battalion, 109th Infantry Regiment; 55th Infantry Brigade; 2nd Infantry Brigade Combat Team; and the 28th Infantry Division.
 He led 2nd Brigade in Ramadi during the Iraq War.
 After completing his command of the 28th Infantry Division in 2016, Gronski served as deputy commander of United States Army Europe until retiring in 2019.

 After retiring from the military, Gronski authored three books.
 In addition, he operated a consulting business that provided leadership advice and training to clients from business and government.

 Early life

 John L. Gronski was born in Scranton, Pennsylvania in 1956, a son of Paul X. Gronski and Laura Ruth (O'Hara) Gronski.
 He was raised and educated in Moosic, and is a 1974 graduate of Riverside Junior/High School in Taylor.
 Gronski attended the University of Scranton, from which he graduated in 1978 with a Bachelor of Science degree in human services.
 While in college, Gronski took part in the Army Reserve Officers' Training Corps, and was editor of the university's ROTC newspaper.
-After completing the ROTC program, Gronki received his commission as a second lieutenant in the Medical Service Corps (MSC).
+After completing the ROTC program, Gronski received his commission as a second lieutenant in the Medical Service Corps (MSC).